Deadline Alert: BioAge Labs, Inc. (BIOA) Investors Who Lost Money Urged To Contact Glancy Prongay & Murray LLP About Securities Fraud Lawsuit

 On or about September 2024, BioAge conducted its IPO, selling 12.65 million shares of stock for $18 per share.

-On December 6, 2024, BioAge announced that it would discontinue the ongoing STRIDES Phase 2 study of its investigational drug candidate azelaprag after liver transaminitis was observed in some subjects receiving azelapgrag.
+On December 6, 2024, BioAge announced that it would discontinue the ongoing STRIDES Phase 2 study of its investigational drug candidate azelaprag after liver transaminitis was observed in some subjects receiving azelaprag.

 On this news, BioAge’s stock price declined $15.44 or 76.85% per share, to close at $4.65 per share on December 9, 2024.